titubeta/ccia/README.md

 This distribution contains two java files:

-1. KmeansClustering.java -- This is the main class file to generate initial modes.
+1. KmeansClustering.java -- This is the main class file to generate initial cluster centers.

 2. initKmeans.java -- This is the test file that uses KmeansClustering.java to generate initial modes and perform K-means clustering afterwards.